 Times Square, UN Building - South Street Seaport - Brooklyn Bridge - Battery Park - Hudson River Park - Central Park - Times Square.

-At first, riding along the East Side of Manhattan looked to me less attractive than riding on the Hudson River side, but after several rides on both sides I prefer riding along the East River.
-This side is less crowded, and above all- it has the 3 spectacular bridges (my friend calls them "the BMW" = Brooklyn / Manhattan / Williamsburg).
+At first, riding along the East Side of Manhattan looked to me less attractive than riding on the Hudson Riverside, but after several rides on both sides, I prefer riding along the East River.
+This site is less crowded, and above all- it has the three spectacular bridges (my friend calls them "the BMW" = Brooklyn / Manhattan / Williamsburg).